 (a) Your legal bill will be lower or a lot lower and by at least 20% to 35%;

 (b) Your case will be handled by a Senior Lawyer from start to finish;

 (c) Unlike the large firms with big overheads and TV campaigns, your case will not be delegated or handed to a secretary, law clerk, paralegal or junior lawyer.
 Your case will be handled by a very experienced and senior lawyer at all times.

-At vbr Lawyers, our No Win – No fee policy is this:-
+At vbr Lawyers, our No Win – No fee policy for medical negligence claims is this:-

 (a) You will only ever pay legal fees for the work we do at the end of your claim and if and only if you win;